michael2012z/BitBible/markdown/KJV/files/Gen.md

 11. And Joseph placed his father and his brethren, and gave them a possession in the land of Egypt, in the best of the land, in the land of Rameses, as Pharaoh had commanded.

-12. And Joseph nourished his father, and his brethren, and all his father’s household, with bread, according to their families.according…: or, as a little child is nourished: Heb. according to the little ones
+12. And Joseph nourished his father, and his brethren, and all his father’s household, with bread, according to their families.

 13. And there was no bread in all the land; for the famine was very sore, so that the land of Egypt and all the land of Canaan fainted by reason of the famine.